Mo-Mekawy/python-learning-projects/README.md

 # python-learning-projects
-a repo that has python projects that I made while learning
+a repo that has python projects that I made while learning python